 Which grounds of discrimination are explicitly prohibited in national law?
 All grounds covered by national law should be listed, including those not covered by the Directives.

 Anti-Discrimination Law grounds for unlawful discrimination are enumerated in a separate article on grounds of discrimination (Art.3) and are later repeated within the definition of discrimination (Art.5, para.3).
 Grounds enumerated in Article 3 of the Anti-Discrimination Law are: sex, race, colour, gender, belonging to a marginalized group, ethnic affiliation, language, citizenship, social origin, religion or religious conviction, other forms of belief, education, political affiliation, personal or social status, mental or physical disability, age, family or marital status, property status, health condition.
 Article 3 is an open-ended provision.
-As can be noted, this law covers all the Directives grounds except sexual orientation.
-Thus, the full list of grounds cannot be considered wider, as the initial minimum core protection is not ensured.
+As can be noted, this law covers all the Directives grounds except sexual orientation.31 Thus, the full list of grounds is not wider, as the initial minimum core protection is not explicitly ensured by law.

 As until 2010 there was no comprehensive legislation on anti-discrimination in the country, the provisions prohibiting anti-discrimination, and containing protected grounds, were scattered throughout many laws.
-Laws containing such list of grounds include:
+These laws remain in force as such, as the Anti-discrimination Law did not foresee any unification between it (as lex specialis) and these other laws.
+List of grounds have been included in the following laws: